 The coronavirus can be spread directly between humans.
-There is currently no vaccine for COVID-19 and preventing exposure is the best way to avoid illness.
+While there are COVID-19 vaccines now available, preventing exposure is the best way to avoid illness.
 We encourage you to take precautions to prevent exposure similar to those you would take to prevent influenza (flu).

 Follow these steps to protect yourself and others: